 An essential component of the education process is the safe and efficient transportation

-of students to and from school.
-The successful completion of this task relies on
+The successful completion of this task relies on the shared

 pride in our driver training program and fleet maintenance.

 The pupil transportation system in Harford County is operated under State

 the Maryland State Department of Education and the Harford County Board

 of Education.
 The Transportation Services Department emphasizes the